vigneshsweekaran/vigneshsweekaran.github.io/content/aws/issues-faced.md

 CodeDeploy agent was not able to receive the lifecycle event.
 Check the CodeDeploy agent logs on your host and make sure the agent is running and can connect to the CodeDeploy server
 ```

-Solution: Create a dummy role and attach to EC2 isntance, since EC2 instance needs to get instance-metadata.
-Instance-metadata wont work without attaching the role.
+Solution: Create a dummy role and attach to EC2 isntance, since EC2 instance needs to talk to aws services